IEEEsbUMA/FaceListsApp/README.md

 * Rosana Ruiz

-Note:
+Note
 =====

+* Do not develop on master branch.

-This project has Issue tracking and Wiki.
+* This project has Issue tracking and Wiki.

+* I strongly recommend using a graphical tool to use git instead of git bash.
+The git bash is ok for working alone, but it gets harder with team and branches management.